How to make web videos way smaller in 2025 using the AV1 codec

 autoplay and loop attributes will emulate the expected behavior of a GIF: looping an animation after the website was loaded. playsinline will forbid Safari from opening the video in full-screen mode.

-And that concludes our practical guide!
+And that concludes our practical guide to AV1!

-Even though AV1 codec is still considered experimental, you can already leverage its high-quality, low-bitrate features for a sizable chunk for your web audience (users with current versions of Chrome and Firefox).
-Of course, you would not want to leave users for other browsers hanging, but the attributes for <video> and <source> tags make implementing this logic easy, and in pure HTML, you don’t need to go at length to detect user agents with JavaScript.
-Mastering a few FFmpeg commands also seems like an easy way to improve the video viewing experience for your visitors.
-We already use AV1 in production on a couple of our projects and have not encountered any significant problems (except for video compression times, but, again, we are dealing mostly with short static sequences).
+Mastering a few FFmpeg commands also seems like an easy way to improve the video experience for your visitors.
+We’re already using AV1 in production on a couple of our projects and haven’t encountered any significant problems (except for video compression times, but, again, we mostly deal with short static sequences).

 Changelog